 It’s hard to beat the lineup from the day before, but day two offers just as much excitement and memory-making as the first!

 Start the day burning off energy learning, playing, and discovering at the Nido & Mariana Qubein Children’s Museum.
-Recognized as North Carolina’s 2022 Visitor Attraction of the Year, the children’s museum offers visitors on the spectrum a whole world of sensory-based exhibits and activities.
+Recognized as North Carolina’s 2022 Visitor Attraction of the Year, the children’s museum offers autistic visitors a whole world of sensory-based exhibits and activities.
 Some examples include a water-based exhibit, a LEGO room, a space academy, art studio, and more.
 With two floors, more than a dozen exhibits and experiences, and a double-decker carousel, the fun is never-ending at the “Happiest Place in High Point!”

 (View their sensory guide here.)